gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Dockety, is this your folk?"

 "No," the bot buzzed.
-"I believe Miz Roo is correct.
+"This one believes Miz Roo is correct.
-I believe it is an attack."
+This is an attack."

 "Cody!" the mayor shouted up through cupped paws.
 "Which way they comin'?"